Book Clubs

 Cats: Kevin (a huge, white male fur ball) and Little Bit (a tiny, timid lady)

-Hobbies & Happies: Turning curb finds into shabby chic decor; rearranging furniture and vignettes (there’s nothing like shopping in your own home); making jewelry (though my eyes aren’t that excited about this one these days); binging good TV series; reading-reading-reading; writing-writing-writing; being with family and friends; visiting book clubs, book stores, libraries, or wherever we can have a fun book event.
+Hobbies & Happies: Turning curb finds into shabby chic decor; rearranging furniture and vignettes (there’s nothing like shopping in your own home); making jewelry (though my eyes aren’t that excited about this one these days); binging good TV series; reading-reading-reading; writing-writing-writing; being with family and friends; visiting book clubs, book stores, libraries, or wherever we can talk about books.

 Writings: In a file box stashed in my writing space are a couple of very old, lofty, epic tales I started decades ago and never finished.
 These multi-book sagas would need reference lists of names and places and timelines, possibly maps and study guides.
 Again, lofty, and far beyond my attention level then and now.